Cole Van Lanen: Green Bay Packers

 On May 1, 2021, Van Lanen was selected 214th overall by the Green Bay Packers in the 2021 NFL draft.
 On May 13, Packers signed Van Lanen to a four-year rookie deal.
 On August 31, Packers released Van Lanen as part of their final roster cuts.
 He was signed to the practice squad the next day.
 He was elevated to the active roster on December 18 ahead of a week 15 game against Baltimore Ravens.
 On January 25, 2022, he signed a reserve/future contract with the Packers.

 Jacksonville Jaguars

-On August 24, 2022, Van Lanen was traded to the Jacksonville Jaguars for a seventh-round draft pick.
+On August 24, 2022, Van Lanen was traded to the Jacksonville Jaguars in exchange for a seventh-round draft pick.

 On April 21, 2025, Van Lanen re-signed with the Jaguars.
+In the 2025 season, Van Lanen featured at both guard and tackle spots, starting nine games.
+On January 3, 2026, Van Lanen and the Jaguars agreed to a three-year extension worth $32.5 million guaranteed.
+With incentives, the contract is worth a maximum of $55.5 million.